MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Introduction

-In this paper, we use the time-evolving COCONUT, a novel implicit coronal model built on the Computational Object-Oriented Libraries for Fluid Dynamics (COOLFluiD) framework \citep{kimpe2,lani1,lani13}\footnote{\url{https://github.com/andrealani/COOLFluiD/wiki}}, to simulate the evolution of open flux during two solar-maximum CRs, as a preparation for a comprehensive whole-solar-cycle MHD simulation of open flux evolution in the future.
-Inherent from high efficiency, COCONUT \citep{Wang2025_FirsttimeevolvingCOCONUT,wang2025COCONUTMayEvent} has finished a continuously evolving coronal simulation dataset that covers three years around the solar minimum to train the machine-learning neural network \citep{Li_2025}.
-To achieve the required numerical stability, the previous COCONUT adopted positivity-preserving (PP) measures for density and pressure.
-Additionally, commonly used preprocessing procedures, such as spherical harmonic filtering on photospheric magnetograms \citep{Kuzma_2023,wang2025COCONUTMayEvent}, may also affect simulation results.
-Given that the numerical stability of COCONUT has been significantly improved by the decomposed-energy strategy \citep{Wang_COCONUT_DecE}, we further investigate the impact of these numerical measures on the simulation results.
+In this paper, we use the time-evolving COCONUT, a novel implicit coronal model built on the Computational Object-Oriented Libraries for Fluid Dynamics (COOLFluiD) framework \citep{kimpe2,lani1,lani13}\footnote{\url{https://github.com/andrealani/COOLFluiD/wiki}}, to simulate the evolution of magnetic flux during two solar-maximum CRs, as a preparation for a comprehensive whole-solar-cycle MHD simulation of OMF evolution in the future.
+Inherent from high efficiency, COCONUT \citep{wang2025COCONUTMayEvent,Wang2025_FirsttimeevolvingCOCONUT} has finished a continuously evolving coronal simulation dataset that covers three years around the solar minimum to train the machine-learning neural network \citep{Li_2025}.
+Given that the numerical stability of COCONUT has been significantly improved by the decomposed-energy strategy \citep{Wang_COCONUT_DecE}, we further utilize COCONUT to calculate magnetic evolutions around solar-maximum CRs to investigate the ``open flux problem".

-Based on the above considerations, the paper is organised as follows.
-In Section~\ref{Numericalsetup}, we describe the numerical setup of COCONUT used in this study, including the PP measures, the heating terms, the radiative cooling terms, the thermal conduction terms and various input data.
-In Section \ref{sec:Numerical Results}, we present the evolution of the open magnetic flux, the distributions of open-field regions, and the 2D timing diagrams of plasma parameters during solar maximum CRs 2282 and 2283 simulated by COCONUT.
-Simulation results with different model setups are compared to assess uncertainties in coronal MHD modelling.
-Comparisons with white-light coronal observations and interplanetary \textit{in situ} observations are also provided.
-In Section~\ref{sec:Conclusion}, we summarise the magnetic flux evolution driven by different preprocessed magnetograms, analyse the impact of modelling uncertainties in MHD coronal simulations, and provide concluding remarks.
+Based on the above considerations, the paper is organized as follows.
+In Section~\ref{Numericalsetup}, we describe the numerical setup of COCONUT used in this study.
+In Section \ref{sec:Numerical Results}, we present the evolution of the magnetic flux and the distributions of open-field regions during solar maximum CRs 2282 and 2283 simulated by COCONUT.
+Simulation results with different model setups are compared to assess uncertainties in coronal MHD modeling.
+Comparisons with interplanetary \textit{in situ} and Extreme Ultraviolet (EUV) CH observations are also provided.
+In the Appendix, we present the plasma evolution and the corresponding results used to validate our conclusions.
+In Section~\ref{sec:Conclusion}, we summarize the simulation results and provide concluding remarks.